-If you start this program for the first time check out the getting started manual.
+If you start this program the first time check out the getting started manual.

-Calculator: You can evaluate an expression by pressing OK.
+OK.
 Scroll up to see the previous calculations.
-To switch between radians and degrees, press the button 'more' then the DEG/RAD button.
-You can see the actual mode in the top right corner.
+To switch between radians and degrees, press the options button at the top of the keyboard.
 The

 If you press

 / you will see that Algeo intelligently places the exponent and the denominator.
 For example pressing

 ^ makes the cursor jump to the exponent level.
 Here you can enter the exponent.
 When you want jump down to the normal level simply tap to the right of the expression on a blank field.
 You can also use the arrow keys to move the cursor..

 Using variables: There are four variables: